 Scrumptious fish pie with Dulse

-An easy fish pie recipe is a winner in many households: nutritious (especially when it features seaweeds), one plate meal and ultimate comfort food!
+An easy fish pie recipe is a winner in many households: nutritious (especially when it features seaweeds).
+This one plate meal is the ultimate comfort food – the dulse provides a lovely flavour and boost of nutrients!

 750g assorted fish (gurnard, cod, salmon, prawns & scallops)